NicholasPCole/ping-logger/README.md

 # Ping logger

-This script pings a given list of hosts with `fping` and reports the measurements (minimum, mean, maximum, standard deviation) to an InfluxDB server, ideal for display in Grafana.
+This script pings a given list of hosts with `fping` and reports the measurements (mean, standard deviation, and packet loss) to an InfluxDB server, ideal for display in Grafana.

 ## Requirements